Metropolitan Council (Minnesota): History

 Additional acts of the legislature passed in 1974, 1976, and 1994 expanded the role and powers of the Met Council, merging it with transit and waste control commissions to become a unified regional authority.
 The Met Council also gained the authority to approve or disapprove of municipal development plans and to manage the region's affordable housing programs.

-Current efforts are ongoing to transfer responsibility of a light‑rail project connecting Minneapolis to some of the region's suburbs from the Met Council to Minnesota's Department of Transportation.
+Current efforts are ongoing to transfer responsibility of the METRO Blue Line extension, a light‑rail project connecting Minneapolis to the suburbs of Robbinsdale, Crystal, and Brooklyn Park from the Met Council to Minnesota's Department of Transportation.
 The council has controversially overseen the almost $3 billion project while it has been delayed an additional four years and as costs rose $450 million to $550 million.